 Diamond Peak caters to families where parents can share lift tickets and offers free skiing for kids 6 and under.
-Add that to family ski packages and you see why the locals flock to the resort.
+Another perk for families, an interchangeable life ticket so Mom and Dad can share a ticket.
+You see why the locals flock to the resort.

 Winter Fun Guide at Lake Tahoe

 The scenery is for the adults but what about the kids?
 I found crazy amounts of sledding in the nearby national forests.
 Snowmobile tours and horse-drawn sleigh rides can’t be topped for scenery.
 And snowshoeing or cross-country skiing offers more ways to explore.

 Capture the nostalgic charm of finding a perfect sled hill in the largest national forest outside of Alaska.
 Find hills for everyone from bunny-suited toddlers to dare-devil teens.
 Best of all it’s free.

 Tahoe Rim Trail Head–Find off-highway parking and a year-round restroom.
 Located in Tahoe Meadows, a year-round outdoor destination about seven miles from Mt.
 Rose Ski Resort.
 It’s just pass the Mt.
 Rose Summit on the Mt.
 Rose Highway (Hwy 431) on the way to Incline Village.